Now Reading

 The thing is, a huge component of SEO relies on well-written content, and a huge part of content marketing is optimizing the content you create for search engines.

 It might be a bit of a cliche, but the two go hand in hand.
-That’s why you should also assess their SEO skillset when you’re looking to hire a content marketing agency.
+That’s why, when you’re looking to hire a content marketing agency, you should also be assessing their SEO skillset.

 That means they should, at the very least, be conducting some form of keyword research, competitor analysis, and an audit of your existing website and content.

-On the more extreme end, they may offer SEO services themselves or have a partner agency with whom they work to do the heavy lifting regarding the technical stuff.
+At the more extreme end, they may offer SEO services themselves, or have a partner agency who they work with to do the heavy lifting when it comes to the technical stuff.

-Tip #3: Choose a content marketing agency with deep SEO experience.
+Lesson #3: Choose a content marketing agency that has deep experience with SEO.

 I’m serious.

-There is NOTHING worse than bringing a company on board to help you grow and quickly realize something horrible.
+There is NOTHING worse than bringing a company on board to help you grow, and quickly realizing something horrible.

 When that happens, you’re on the fast track to a failed relationship, with months (and probably tens of thousands of dollars) potentially down the drain.
-That’s why it’s important to do your due diligence on the company’s previous work and its people.
+That’s why it’s important to do your due diligence not only on the company’s previous work but on its people.
+So, here are some considerations for hiring a content marketing agency.

 If you get even the slightest hint that a content marketing company isn’t being totally upfront, run.